aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/tishah-bav/how-desolate-lie-our-borders-a-prayer-adaptated-from-eikhah-for-a-tisha-bav-vigil-at-an-immigrant-detention-center-by-rabbi-brant-rosen-2019.html.md

 <html>
 <head></head>
 <body>
-Title: How Desolate Lie Our Borders, a prayer adaptated from Eikhah for a Tisha b'Av vigil at an immigrant detention center by Rabbi Brant Rosen (2019)<br />
+Title: How Desolate Lie Our Borders, a prayer adaptated from Eikhah for a Tishah b'Av vigil at an immigrant detention center by Rabbi Brant Rosen (2019)<br />
 Primary contributor: RavBoaz<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=37524">http://opensiddur.org/?p=37524</a>
 <p />